raulskat/code-green/README.md

 ## Project Overview

 This project implements an **Advanced Plagiarism Detection System** designed for EdTech platforms and recruitment processes.
 It detects various forms of plagiarism, including **exact code matches**, **variable renaming**, and **structural changes**.
 Additionally, the system leverages AI models to compute **semantic similarities** and provides feedback on how to improve submitted code.
 It also includes features to monitor for **real-time cheating**, such as abnormal typing speed or copy-pasting code.
+For contributor notes, setup instructions, and a list of ongoing tasks, see [WORKFLOW.md](WORKFLOW.md).

 ---